-THE DEBS CENTER- AUB NEW YORK OFFICE
+THE DEBS CENTER-AUB NEW YORK OFFICE

-The American University of Beirut's Debs Center-New York Office is the university's administrative and cultural headquarters in North America where the Board of Trustees is based.
-Located in the heart of midtown Manhattan, the Debs Center is named in honor of Dr. Richard A. Debs, chairman emeritus of the AUB Board of Trustees.
+The American University of Beirut's Debs Center-New York Office is the university's administrative and cultural headquarters in North America, where the Board of Trustees is based.
+Located in the heart of midtown Manhattan, the Debs Center is named in honor of the late Dr. Richard A. Debs, who was a member, chair, and chairman emeritus of the AUB Board of Trustees from 1976 until his passing on January 28, 2024.
+Dr. Debs was awarded AUB's highest honors in recognition of his many contributions to AUB: the University Medal and a Doctor of Humane Letters, both in 2005.

 The office houses executive and financial offices as well as teams dedicated to strengthening connections between AUB and the Americas through alumni relations; North American development and communications activities; and providing support to prospective North American students.
 The Debs Center also works to promote AUB's wealth of knowledge through cultural and social events via its Global Engagement Initiative and hosts lectures, receptions, conferences, and meetings throughout the year.